How To Use Your DSLR Camera in Manual Mode

 APERTURE affects EXPOSURE and BACKGROUND BLUR

-When shooting in manual mode the goal is to balance each leg of the exposure triangle until you achieve proper exposure (or desired exposure).
+When shooting in manual mode the goal is to balance each leg of the exposure triangle until you achieve proper exposure.

 This can be done using any combination of ISO, aperture and shutter speed.
 There’s no such thing as a “wrong” set of camera settings.
 Each situation, each set of lighting conditions and different creative effects can call for a different combination of settings.

-How to Use Your DSLR – Step 3
+How to Use Your DSLR Camera – Step 3

 After you switch to manual mode there are some camera settings you’ll need to change for best results.